Information Aggregation with AI Agents: Results

 \subsection{Public and Private Comments}

 Our finding that strategic prompting does not influence information aggregation is consistent with our theoretical prediction that being myopic or strategic does not have an impact.
-However, the result may also be true because AI agents are incapable of acting strategically.
-For example, one of the main components of being strategic is the ability to formulate a dynamic plan and follow it in every step.
-AI agents can do this in our market, by posting a private message that is only seen by their future selves, instructing them to follow a plan.
-However, there is a growing literature in computer science which shows that LLMs are incapable of planning \citep{kambhampatiEtAl2024}.
-AI agents can also act strategically by deceiving others, for example by lying about their signal in their public messages, or by revealing less information in their public messages as compared to their private messages.

-In this section, we provide three measures to understand whether the public comments are deceptive or informative, and whether they are similar to the private messages.
-The first is the cosine similarity between the public and private messages, a standard measure in statistical natural language processing \citep{manning1999}.
-Each text is transformed into a vector, where a dimension is a unique word and its value is the number of times it appears in the text.
-The cosine of the angle between the two vectors measures how similar the two texts are semantically, ranging from 0 (very different) to 1 (very similar).

-The second is the word gap, defined as the difference in the number of words between private and public messages.
-The number of words is a crude measure of the amount of information.
-Across all markets, the mean length of private messages is 83.5 words, whereas for public messages it is 40.
-In 94\% of markets private messages are longer than public ones.
-This suggests that AI agents tend to provide less information in public than in private (Figure \ref{fig:graph_density_length_messages}).
+However, this null result may also be driven by the inability of LLMs to execute dynamic plans \citep{kambhampatiEtAl2024}.
+In our experiment, a strategic agent could coordinate an inter-temporal plan by leaving instructions for its future self in the private comments.
+Alternatively, he could manipulate competitors by deceiving them in public comments, either by lying outright or by hoarding information (revealing less in public than in private).